Clinic, Health Issues, and Medication

 Scoliosis:

 Parents and guardians have the option to decline their child's participation in the health screenings.
-Parents who wish to opt their child out must contact your child's School Health Services team member.
+Parents who wish to opt their child out must contact their child's School Health Services team member.